-Beginning next month free chest X-ray service will be offered at the National Employment Office in Winnipeg, Dr. E. L. Ross, medical director of the Sanatori Board announced this me
+Beginning next month a free chest X-ray service be offered at the Nation Employment Office in Winnipeg, Dr. E. L. Ross, medical director of the Sanatorium Board announced this month.

-The service, which is provided by the Unemployment Insurance Commission of Canada, the Department of National Health and Welfare and the Sanatorium Board, will be available to all businesses and industries in Winnipeg who wish to have miniature chest films of all new employees directed to them through the National Employment Office.
+The service, which is provided by the Unemployment Insurance Commission of Canada, the Department of National Health and Welfare and the Sanatorium Board, will be available to all businesses and industries in Winnipeg who wish to have miniature chest films of all new employees directed to them through the National Employment Of-

-In a letter to employers in the city, Dr. .Ross pointed out that a routine chest film for new employees in industry is an important part of the p ince's program to discover known cases of tuberculosis.
+In a letter to employers in the city, Dr. .Ross pointed out that a routine chest film for new employees in industry is an important part of the province's program to discover known cases of tubercult

 Tuberculosis is still a serious public health problem, he said.
 It is hoped that all employers will co-operate in the TB control program by taking advantage of this new free service.
-OCTOBER, 1961